 Turns out Maya is part of something much bigger than her human existence, and after a mysterious stranger saves her from an ambush at a party, he brings her into his world.

 And turns her world completely upside down.

-Maya’s story was a little bit different than our previous two heroines.
+Maya’s story was a little bit different from our previous two heroines.
 Unlike the two keepers, she didn’t have any problem with money as she was raised in a wealthy family.
 The only thing was that her parents weren’t around most of the time.
 However, she had the advantage of having her parents by her side when she was thrust into the new world.

 I also like the idea of Maya’s human friend get to be with her in her new world.
 Brad was such a great friend to her, and he has been protecting her since they were little.
 My first thought when Brad was introduced in the story was that he would be pair with Star.
 I hope the couple would be together because I love the bubbly and friendly alien chick!

-Note: The secret keepers love Converse shoe!
+Note: The secret keepers love Converse shoes!

 House of Royale

 Avalon has always felt different and alone.
 The ocean, along with the friends she’s made under the water, is the only constant in her life.